shaik1002/biggitlabbomb/doc/update/deprecations.md

 ### Option to delete projects immediately is deprecated from deletion protection settings

 <div class="deprecation-notes">
 - Announced in GitLab <span class="milestone">15.9</span>
 - Removal in GitLab <span class="milestone">16.0</span> ([breaking change](https://docs.gitlab.com/ee/update/terminology.html#breaking-change))
 - To discuss this change or learn more, see the [deprecation issue](https://gitlab.com/gitlab-org/gitlab/-/issues/389557).
 </div>

-The group and project deletion protection setting in the **Admin** area had an option to delete groups and projects immediately.
+The group and project deletion protection setting in the Admin Area had an option to delete groups and projects immediately.
 Starting with 16.0, this option will no longer be available, and delayed group and project deletion will become the default behavior.

 The option will no longer appear as a group setting.
 Self-managed users will still have the option to define the deletion delay period, and SaaS users have a non-adjustable default retention period of 7 days.
 Users can still immediately delete the project from the project settings, and the group from the group settings.